-Hosted by Iyvon Edebiri, the series fosters community by exploring diverse perspectives and bringing awareness to inspiring voices.
-We bring listeners on board for an untold story, which serves as the root of our understanding of diverse perspectives.
-Recorded live the first Thursday of every month, and available on iTunes, Stitcher and Google Play Music.
+Hosted by Iyvon Edebiri, the series highlights diverse voices in both theater and music and brings awareness to inspiring artists.
+Recorded live every month, and available on iTunes, Stitcher and Google Play Music.

 Join our mailing list for invitations to upcoming recordings and new episode releases: